Photo by Florian Schindler on Unsplash

 How QA Enhances Customer Service

-Continuous monitoring and improvement lead to higher quality interactions, which directly correlate with increased customer satisfaction and loyalty.
+Continuous monitoring and improvement lead to better interactions, which correlate with higher satisfaction, trust, and loyalty.

 Bridging the Gap Between QA and Customer Service